 Cardiomyopathy - Feline cardiomyopathy is the condition of an enlarged heart whether the heart chambers widen or the heart muscle thickens.
 In cats FCM, causes non-specific signs of heart or lung disease such as coughing, gagging, hypertension, lethargy, vomitting, and exercise intolerance.
 A common presenting complication of FCM is thromboembolism, where a bloodclot can form and lodge in the lungs or travel to the cat's rear legs causing an acute painful paralysis.
 Any cat that has a cough needs to be seen and evaluated for this disease.
 There are no age restrictions on FCM, although we see it mostly in cats over 4 years old.

 Declawing - This procedure is quite simple and is not what most perceive it to be.
-We place the cat under general anesthesia and remove the third phalynx which is where the claw is produced.
-We do not "Rip out the Claw".
-Removal of the third phalynx involves cutting a couple of ligaments and skin.
-We close the skin, bandage the feet, administer pain meds, and keep the patient overnight.
+The cat is placed under general anesthesia and remove the third phalynx which is where the claw is produced.
+There is no "Ripping out of the Claw".
+Removal of the third phalynx involves cutting of a few ligaments and skin.
+The skin is closed, feet are bandaged, the cat is administered pain meds, and keept overnight.
 Cats usually recover in 7-10 days.
-We at Crossroads Animal Hospital only remove the front claws, unless there is a very good reason for needing to remove the rear claws (trauma to foot, tumor, other disease).
+We DO NOT PERFORM THIS PROCEDURE ANY LONGER.
 Some cats have a tendency to want to bite since they don't have their front claws.
-If you are opposed to declawing, you may trim your cat's claws every week, let your cat outdoors (if this is an option), try Soft Paws, which are rubber claw covers that must be glued on to your cats claws ( every 2 weeks).
+If you are opposed to declawing, you may trim your cat's claws every week, let your cat outdoors (if this is an option), or try Soft Paws, which are rubber claw covers that must be glued on to your cats claws ( every 2 weeks).

 Dental Disease-Cats and dogs can have gingivitis, missing/damaged teeth, periodontal disease, cavities, etc. This is the MOST COMMON disease diagnosed at every annual visit.
 When we examine the mouth, we look at the teeth, tongue, gums, and we try to visualize the tonsils.
 Every pet has tartar, and some have bad breath.
 Cats get what are called "FORLS" Feline Odontoclastic Resorptive Lesions, or caries, which are holes that occur in the tooth enamel that seem to start at the gumline.
 These lesions can be painful, cause toothloss, slow apetite, and infection.
 These damaged teeth are usually extracted or filled in.